A precessing jet from a supermassive black hole: multi-wavelength observations of S5 1044+71: Variability studies

 To characterize the MWL behavior of the source, we build correlation diagrams between the \fermi\ light curve and each MWL band.
 For the optical filters shared between multiple instruments (i.e. g and V), we merged them into a single light curve.
 We first worked with integral fluxes in X-ray ($F_{X}[0.3-10~\rm{keV}]$) and \gray\ ($F_{\gamma}[0.1-100~\rm{GeV}]$).
 For optical/infrared data, that are measured from a narrow filter, we use their $\nu F_{\nu, band}$ value.
 For each MWL band, we associated every \fermi\ bin with the closest quasi-simultaneous measurement within a maximum time lag of 3.5 days (i.e. half of the width of a \gray\ bin).
 Given that the same \fermi\ bin might then be associated with multiple MWL flux points, we explicitly prevented this double counting by creating in these cases an average MWL flux value.

 We then fit the correlations with a power-law function:

-The results of the fit are shown in Fig. \ref{fig:corr} and Table \ref{table:corr}.
+The results of the fit are shown in Figure \ref{fig:corr} and Table \ref{table:corr}.
 In some of the plots (i.e. r, g), there is evidence for a deviation from this simple power-law.
 We test for this behavior by adding a constant to the power-law:

 This additional constant can represent a quasi-steady component (e.g. host galaxy, the accretion disk, or emission from the extended jet) on top of the variable jet contribution.
-In Fig. \ref{fig:corr} we show this alternative fit only when it improves significantly over the simpler powerlaw fit. \\
+In Figure \ref{fig:corr} we show this alternative fit only when it improves significantly over the simpler powerlaw fit. \\

 Because integral quantities can mix flux variability with spectral variability that is present in the data, as presented in the previous Section, we repeated this method using pivot-energy proxies, namely $\nu F_{\nu, 1 \rm{GeV}}$ for \fermi, and $\nu F_{\nu, 1.6 \rm{keV}}$ for \textit{Swift}-XRT and \textit{AstroSat}.
 The choice of 1 GeV and 1.6 keV as pivot-energies is made considering that these values are close to the typical decorrelation energy, where the flux estimate is least sensitive on the spectra hypothesis.
 The optical/UV bands are unchanged.
+The results of this second analysis are shown in Figure \ref{fig:corr_nfn} and Table \ref{table:corr_nfn}.

 Besides the fact that this choice reduces the dependence on the LAT bandpass integration and on possible photon-index fluctuations, this analysis produces results that are easier to interpret from a theoretical point of view.
 It is in fact well known that for synchrotron and synchrotron-self-Compton (SSC) radiation, the SED at a given frequency $\nu_0$, varies as the Doppler factor to the power of $3+\alpha_{\nu_0}$such that: